Retaard/LAZY-EXTERNAL/readme.md

 -  Do not blame me, or I am **not responsible** for people ratting this source or breaking your computer
 -  No guarantees of safety, stability, or sanity
 -  AI Code.
 It's called Lazy External >:)
--  **IT WILL DOWNLOAD ASSETS FROM THIS GITHUB REPO**, THIS IS THE ONLY THING THAT DOWNLOADS.(you can delete them if you want.*)

 **Use at your own risk.
 Seriously.**